Rishiraj1308/CABZI/docs/FIREBASE_QUERY_GUIDE.md

 ```

-This guide covers the fundamental query patterns that power the real-time features of the Cabzi application.
+This guide covers the fundamental query patterns that power the real-time features of the Curocity application.